adobe/alloy-samples/media-collection/TAGS_IMPL.md

 To create a playhead data element, a custom code data element should be used.
 The custom code should return the current playhead of the player.

 ```javascript

 const player = document.getElementById("launch-media-movie");
 return parseInt(player.currentTime, 10);

 ```
 # Create a Quality of Experience data element
 To create a Quality of Experience data element, a `Media: Quality of Experience` data element or custom code data element can be used.
-The custom code should return the current quality of experience of the player.
+The custom code should return the current Quality of Experience details of the player.

 ![image](public/img/qoe.png)

 # Send a Media Event
 Once the `eventType` is selected the appropriate form will be rendered, so that related details are provided to the event.
+`Player ID` is necessary to identify the media session and augment the event with details like `sessionID`, `playhead`, QoE data.

 ![img.png](public/img/sendMediaEvent.png)

 # Migration Strategy

-To have a smoother migration it is recommended to use the `Get Media Tracker API`.
+To have a smoother migration it is recommended to use the `Get Media Tracker`.
 When configuring the action and an object namee is provided, then
 Legacy Media Analytics API will be exported to that window object.
 If none is provided it will be exported to `window.Media` as curent Media JS library does.
 ![img.png](public/img/legacyTracker.png)

 Then using custom code action, the API can be accessed.
-It has been done this way to ease the migration path, because the current implementation has a lot of custom code that is harder to change at once.